Blood Moon total lunar eclipse, 7/8 September 2025

 The term 'Corn Moon' doesn't indicate that the September full Moon will appear differently to any other full Moon of the year.

-Timings for the September 7, 2025 lunar eclipse
+Blood Moon timings for September 7, 2025

-You can also see the total lunar eclipse in Antarctica, the western Pacific Ocean and the Indian Ocean.
+Observers could also see the total lunar eclipse in Antarctica, the western Pacific Ocean and the Indian Ocean.

 Here are the timings for the eclipse, in UTC, which is Coordinated Universal Time.